ezhuang13/qBuildr/README.md

 * Blue: Adds the song to the front of the playlist
 * Green: Adds the song to the end of the playist
 * Red: Skip the song

 The blue, green, and red buttons are modeled off of the Tinder UI (swiping up, right, and left respectively)

-When running the program, you must specify one command line argument which is your Spotify username.
+The program expects one command line argument which is your Spotify username.
 You may be taken to a page to grant permissions for the app to modify your account the first time you run it.

-Required modules:
+####Required modules####
 sys, random, pprint, spotipy, urllib, tkinter, and PIL

+Note: this is simply a prototype to show the functionality of what will soon be a fully developed Android App.